Crown Point Viaduct Project

 - Restoration of guard rocks at three historic wall sites; and

 - Rehabilitation of the rehabilitation of the upper west parking lot at Crown Point.

-The viaduct restoration will be designed to maintain the original appearance as much as practical.
-Due to its historical nature, replacement of the structure is not considered an option because rehabilitation options are available.
-The rehabilitated structure and retaining walls will have a color and texture similar to the weathered original existing structure to the extent practical.
+The viaduct restoration has been designed to maintain the original appearance as much as possible.
+Due to its historical nature, replacement of the structure was not considered an option because rehabilitation options were available.
+The color and texture of the rehabilitated structure and retaining walls are intentionally similar to the weathered original existing structure to the extent practical.